Explore Jobs

 2. Date: Write the date you're writing the letter underneath your header (right-aligned) — for example, '14 October 2021' or '14/10/2021'.
 3. Employer's name and contact details: If you know the employer's name, state it in this section, including the company's name and address.

-11. How to Write a Letter of Application for a Job
+19. How to Write a Cover Letter That Will Get You a Job

 3815 Hardman Road.
 Colchester, VT 5446.
 Subject: Application for position of Child Care Worker.
 Dear Mr. Ames, From the advertisement you posted, I am well aware of your needs for a Child Care Worker.
 I have all of the qualifications that you have described in this cover letter and resume, and hope that you will consider my qualifications as ...